ScienceParkStudyGroup/rna-seq-lesson/_extras/median_of_ratios_manual_normalization.md

 ---
-title: ""
+title: " Median of ratios manual normalization"
 ---

-# Median of ratios manual normalization

 A huge thanks to [Jolanta Szkodon](https://github.com/jszkodon) for her custom function to reproduce DESeq2 normalization.